Ok, I lied. It won’t be simple! I’m not an expert and I don’t have some fat shattering discovery that will help you lose weight quickly.

 Break your goals down into two parts.
 Long term goals and short term goals.
 Long term goals should span a year or six months and short term goals should be around 6 – 12 weeks, but your short term goals should be broken down even further into one week achievements.

 Track your progress week by week and reward yourself for getting through the week and staying on track.
 This doesn’t mean having a glass of wine or eating a doughnut.
 Soz.
 Replace your unhealthy rewards with beneficial ones.
 I used to buy myself a bunch of flowers every week for being good, this can be anything that makes you personally happy, but it has to be aligned with your goals.

-Choose a day of the week to do your weigh in and stick with it.
+Choose a day of the week to do your weigh-in and stick with it.
 Take photos of yourself from the front, back and side, and make a note of your weight on MyFitnessPal.
-These photos will feel horrible initially, but once you start to see progress these will serve as reminder about how far you have come!
+These photos will feel horrible initially, but once you start to see the progress these will serve as a reminder about how far you have come!